laderast/laderast.github.io/CV/index.md

 Documentation support for [Science Hack Day PDX 2017](http://portland.sciencehackday.org).

 Co-Founder of [BioData Club](https://biodata-club.github.io) group for students and postdocs.
 Managed speakers, developed free workshops for students, and provided feedback for student presentations.
-BioData Club is currently at 100 members ranging from OHSU staff, faculty, students and postdocs, providing a unique opportunity to share information and provide peer mentoring to students.
+BioData Club is currently at 109 members ranging from OHSU and PSU staff, faculty, students and postdocs, providing a unique opportunity to share information and provide peer mentoring to students.

 Developed coursework for unemployed or underemployed IT workers in both biosciences and healthcare for Oregon Bioscience Association.

 Reviewer for JAMIA, BMC Bioinformatics, and Neurocomputing, and AMIA Symposium.

 My mentees include Jason Li and Eisa Mahyari, both PhD candidates in DMICE.

 **WORK EXPERIENCE**